 The event takes place in the Old Clinton National Historical District, a site on the March to the Sea Heritage Trail.
 Re-enactors occupy their authentic camps on grassy fields in the town–be sure to pay them a visit.
 Soldiers from grizzled veterans to beardless recruits, both blue and gray, stroll and march through the town.
 The rattle of musketry and the rolling thunder of cannons shakes windows in old homes, just as it did in July and November 1864 when the battles occurred and Union troops occupied the town.

-The McCarthy-Pope House, circa 1809, the oldest house existing house in Clinton, will be open for tour.
-Ladies of the Confederacy will have the house furnished and decorated in the era of the War Between the States.
-Miss Annie’s Store, which will be set up as an 1800’s mercantile establishment, will also house a display of a wide variety of war relics, a prize winning exhibit of Griswold pistol parts, a beautiful example of a finished Griswold pistol, a Burnside carbine, other war weapons, and authentic Confederate currency.
+The c.
+1809 McCarthy-Pope House, furnished and decorated by the Ladies of the Confederacy, is open for tour.
+At 11am on Saturday, there will be a Ladies’ tea there, and at 11am on Sunday a church service will be held there.
+Miss Annie’s Store, set up as an 1800s mercantile establishment, also displays a variety of war relics, a prize-winning exhibit of Griswold pistol parts, a beautiful example of a finished Griswold pistol, a Burnside carbine, other war weapons, and authentic Confederate currency.

-Crafts of the era will be demonstrated; “modern” arts and crafts will also be available for purchase; and “modern” as well as food of the period will be served.
+There are demonstrations of crafts of the era, “modern” arts and crafts for sale, and “modern” as well as food of the period available.

 Saturday’s program will conclude at 8:05 p.m. with the 16th Georgia, Company G, Jackson Rifles, CSA conducting a memorial service in the Old Clinton Cemetery to honor Clinton’s Confederate dead.

 For more information, see www.oldclinton.org.